 Throughout its history FRAME has promoted the Three Rs to the public, academia and industry.

-2013 – Review of dog use in drugs testing published in ATLA, reveals that use of dogs as second species is extremely unreliable.
+2013 – Review of dog use in drugs testing published in ATLA, reveals that use of dogs as second species can be extremely unreliable.

 2012– FRAME launches the PiLAS website (Perspectives in Laboratory Animal Science) to provide a platform for informal discussion of current challenges facing bio-scientists.